 Email lists are a great way to connect with the people that read your content.
 Your email subscribers are on your list because they value what you say and are ready for more content from you.

 Email subscribers have direct access to you from their inbox.
-They are able to ask questions or just chat with you about your niche.
+They can ask questions or just chat with you about your niche.

 It feels great to know that people value what I talk about and want to get to know more about my story.
-At the end of every email, I ask my readers to either answer a question or just talk to me about the topic of the email.
+At the end of every email, I ask my readers to reply and answer a question.
+I also invite them to discuss the topic of the email.

 4. Emails Are More Personal and Intimate Than Blog Posts